-2. Neighbourhood Development Plans (NDPs) were introduced by the Localism Act 2011 and enacted in the Neighbourhood Plan Regulations 2012 as amended.
+- 2. Neighbourhood Development Plans (NDPs) were introduced by the Localism Act 2011 and enacted in the Neighbourhood Plan Regulations 2012 as amended.
 NDPs are prepared by parish councils for a designated area - in this case, Preston Parish Council prepared this NDP for Preston Parish.
 Once the NDP is "made", i.e. has been adopted, it becomes part of the planning decision-making framework for Preston.
-Now the NDP has passed referendum, consideration of every planning application that is submitted in the parish must pay regard to the policies in this NDP.

-3. There are several stages in the preparation of an NDP.
+When this NDP successfully passes its referendum with the Preston parishioners and receives a majority vote in favour of adopting it: consideration of every planning application that is submitted in the parish must pay regard to the policies in this NDP. - 3.
+There are several stages in the preparation of an NDP.
 This NDP has already been subjected to extensive consultation in its production and in response to comments received to its public consultation under Reg.
 14 of the Neighbourhood Planning Regulations.
-Subsequently it has been reviewed by an independent examiner, who has determined, that subject to modifications that have been made to this document, it should proceed to referendum.
+Subsequently it has been reviewed by an independent examiner, who has determined, that subject to modifications

-Neighbourhood plans must meet 4. certain "basic conditions" and other legal requirements before they can come into force.
-These are tested through an independent examination before the neighbourhood plan may proceed to referendum.1 Neighbourhood plans must be in general conformity with the strategic policies contained in the development plan that covers their area2.
-Neighbourhood plans should not promote less development than set out in the strategic policies of the Cotswold Local Plan or undermine those strategic policies.3 The preparation of planning policies should be underpinned by relevant and up-to-date evidence.4
+- that have been made to this document, it should proceed to referendum. - Neighbourhood plans must meet certain "basic conditions" and other legal requirements before they can come into force.
+These are tested through an independent examination before the neighbourhood plan may proceed to referendum.1Neighbourhood plans must be in general conformity with the strategic policies contained in the development plan that covers their area2.
+Neighbourhood plans should not promote less development than set out in the strategic policies of the Cotswold Local Plan or undermine those strategic policies.
+3 The preparation of planning policies should be underpinned by relevant and up-to-date evidence.4